Cambridge-ICCS/practical-ml-with-pytorch/README.md

 The course will be taught in python using pyTorch.
 Whilst no prior knowledge of pyTorch is expected we assume users are familiar with the basics of Python3.
 This includes:
-- Writing and using functions
 - Basic mathematical operations
 - Writing and running scripts/programs
+- Writing and using functions
+- The conjcept of object orientation (that an object, e.g. a dataset, can have associated functions/methods associated with it.)
 - Basic use of the following libraries:
-  - numpy for mathematical and array operations
+  - `numpy` for mathematical and array operations
-  - matplotlib for ploting and visualisation
+  - `matplotlib` for ploting and visualisation
-  - pandas for storing and accessing data
+  - `pandas` for storing and accessing data
 - Familiarity with the concept of a jupyter notebook

 ### git and GitHub
-The course from day 1 of the summer school should provide the neccessary knowledge.
+The [course from day 1 of the summer school](https://github.com/Cambridge-ICCS/ss23-git) should provide the neccessary knowledge.
 You will be expected to know how to clone and/or fork a repository, commit, and push.

 ### Preparation